SAP/spartacus-docs/_pages/dev/creating-pages-and-components.md

+---
-# Creating a new Page and Components
+title: Creating New Pages and Components (DRAFT)
+---

 The Spartacus storefront is based on Javascript, and accordingly, it is composed of a large number of fine-grained Javascript components.
 The components have an equivalent in the CMS and there is mapping to the Angular component.